CNAG-Biomedical-Informatics/beacon2-cbi-tools/docs-site/docs/troubleshooting/faq.md

 No. `bff-tools validate` accepts existing BFF JSON collections directly.
 The workbook is provided because it makes mapping nested Beacon entities approachable and produces deterministic JSON.

-For REDCap, OMOP CDM, Phenopackets v2, or general CSV conversion, see [Convert-Pheno](https://github.com/CNAG-Biomedical-Informatics/convert-pheno), then validate the resulting BFF JSON here.
+For a regular Excel table, export the relevant worksheet as CSV and use [Convert-Pheno](https://github.com/CNAG-Biomedical-Informatics/convert-pheno) to map its columns to BFF.
+Convert-Pheno also supports REDCap, OMOP CDM, Phenopackets v2, FHIR, CDISC, and other clinical formats.
+Validate the resulting BFF JSON here.

 </details>